All or Nothing (Jay Sean album): Commercial performance

-The first week sales of All Or Nothing in the United States were 32,000 copies.
-It debuted at #37 on the Billboard 200 and at #22 on the Digital Albums chart.
-It dropped to #87 on the Billboard 200 the following week, selling over 13,000 copies.
+The first week sales of All or Nothing in the United States were 32,000 copies.
+It debuted at No. 37 on the Billboard 200 and at No. 22 on the Digital Albums chart.
+It dropped to No. 87 on the Billboard 200 the following week, selling over 13,000 copies.
 As of 5 August 2013, the album has so far sold over 225,000 copies in the United States.

-In the UK, where the album was released independently by Jayded Records, it debuted at #62 on the UK Albums Chart, #11 on the UK R&B Chart, and #2 on the UK Indie Albums Chart.
+In the UK, where the album was released independently by Jayded Records, it debuted at No. 62 on the UK Albums Chart, No. 11 on the UK R&B Chart, and No. 2 on the UK Indie Albums Chart.
 It is his lowest charting album in the UK to date, largely due to many of its tracks already being available in the UK as part of his previous album My Own Way.
-Three songs from All or Nothing which were not released as official singles in the UK entered the UK Indie Singles Chart independently, based on downloads from the album, on the week of release: "Do You Remember" at #6, "Far Away" (featuring Keisha Buchanan) at #16, and "Stuck in the Middle" (featuring Craig David) at #20.
-"Ride It" also re-entered the UK Indie Singles Chart at #24, based on downloads from the All or Nothing album.
+Three songs from All or Nothing which were not released as official singles in the UK entered the UK Indie Singles Chart independently, based on downloads from the album, on the week of release: "Do You Remember" at No. 6, "Far Away" (featuring Keisha Buchanan) at No. 16, and "Stuck in the Middle" (featuring Craig David) at No. 20.
+"Ride It" also re-entered the UK Indie Singles Chart at No. 24, based on downloads from the All or Nothing album.

-In Australia, the album has reached #67 on the ARIA Australian Albums Chart, on the week ending 15 February 2010.
-In Japan, the album debuted on the Japan Oricon Albums Chart at #13 on the week dated 1 March 2010.
-It rose to #11 the following week, dated 8 March 2010, making it Sean's highest-charting album in Japan.
+In Australia, the album has reached No. 67 on the ARIA Australian Albums Chart, on the week ending 15 February 2010.
+In Japan, the album debuted on the Japan Oricon Albums Chart at No. 13 on the week dated 1 March 2010.
+It rose to No. 11 the following week, dated 8 March 2010, making it Sean's highest-charting album in Japan.